cameronnewbould/Portfolio_Project_PowerBI_COVID-19/README.md

 ## 🎯 Project Objectives
 The primary goals of this project are to:
-- Analyse the temporal evolution of COVID-19 cases and deaths
-- Identify and compare pandemic waves and peak periods
-- Evaluate severity and outcomes using derived metrics
-- Enable interactive exploration via drill-through and slicers
-- Demonstrate advanced Power BI skills suitable for a professional portfolio
+- **Demonstrate advanced Power BI skills suitable for a professional portfolio** -**Design a multi-page dashboard ranging from a global overview to country focus**
+- **Enable interactive exploration via drill-through and slicers**

 ---